rainbowpuffpuff/Covenant-Council/README.md

 ## What It Is

 The Covenant Council is a Next.js web application that simulates a council of ten distinct AI agents.
 Each agent embodies a core principle from the Covenant of Humanistic Technologies.
-Users can submit "artifacts"—pieces of text, images, or short videos—to the Council for deliberation.
+Users can submit "artifacts"—pieces of text, or images—to the Council for deliberation.

 The application is designed to be a tool for thought and discussion.
 It provides a unique interface to engage with complex ethical questions about technology, innovation, and society.

 ### Core Features

 *   **AI Agent Council:** Ten AI agents powered by Google's Gemini model via Genkit, each with a unique persona shaped by a guiding principle.
-*   **Artifact Submission:** Users can submit text, images, or videos (under 10MB) for analysis.
+*   **Artifact Submission:** Users can submit text or images (under 10MB) for analysis.
 *   **Multi-Faceted Analysis:** For each artifact, the Council provides:
     *   A **nuanced opinion** from each agent's perspective.
     *   **Positive (Utopian)** and **Negative (Dystopian)** analyses.